-If the UE and network support network slice usage control, the AMF monitors network slice usages by running a slice deregistration inactivity timer per S-NSSAI and access type in case it becomes the allowed S-NSSAI but has no associated PDU sessions for a certain time.
+If the UE and network support network slice usage control, the AMF monitors network slice usage by running a slice deregistration inactivity timer per on-demand S-NSSAI.
+The AMF also provides a list of one or more on-demand S-NSSAIs in the configured NSSAI and the slice deregistration inactivity timer per on-demand S-NSSAI to the UE in the REGISTRATION ACCEPT message or in the UE Configuration Update Command message.
+If the UE initiates the PDU session establishment procedure associated with the on-demand S-NSSAI, the UE includes the S-NSSAI in the Requested NSSAI IE of the REGISTRATION REQUEST message.

 The slice deregistration inactivity timer is:

-a) started when the S-NSSAI is not used by any PDU session over the corresponding access type or when the S-NSSAI is not used by all of the user plane resources of the MA PDU session, and
+a) started when the S-NSSAI is not used by any PDU session over the corresponding access type or when the S-NSSAI is not used by all of the user plane resources of the PDU session, and

-b) stopped and reset when at least a PDU session associated with the S-NSSAI is successfully established or a MA PDU session associated with the S-NSSAI is successfully established or the S-NSSAI is removed from the Allowed NSSAI.
+b) stopped and reset when at least a PDU session associated with the S-NSSAI is successfully established or the S-NSSAI is removed from the allowed NSSAI.

-Upon expiry of the slice deregistration inactivity timer, the AMF removes the S-NSSAI from the Allowed NSSAI over the access type by sending the CONFIGURATION UPDATE COMMAND message to the UE(s) with the new Allowed NSSAI if the UE supports network slice usage control.
+Upon expiry of the slice deregistration inactivity timer, the AMF and the UE locally remove the S-NSSAI from the allowed NSSAI.

-If the UE supports network slice usage control, the AMF provides on-demand NSSAI in the Configured NSSAI to the UE in the REGISTRATION ACCEPT message or in the UE Configuration Update Command message.
-The on-demand NSSAI consists of one or more configured S-NSSAIs.

-NOTE: Network slice usage control feature is not supported in roaming scenarios.
+NOTE: The network slice usage control feature is not supported in roaming scenarios.

-Editor’s note [CR#5657, WID: eNS_Ph3]: The de-registration inactivity timer per network slice may not be included in the on-demand NSSAI depending on stage-2 requirement.